spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/communication/index.html.md

 See the [YouTube page](/handbook/marketing/marketing-operations/youtube/) for options and instructions for posting recordings and live streaming to our YouTube channels.

-## GitLab Communication knowledge assessment

-Anyone can test their knowledge on GitLab Communication.
-To obtain a certificate, you will need to complete this [knowledge assessment](https://gitlab.edcast.com/pathways/ECL-b01718a2-192c-4e0c-9852-31115b1e054f) and earn at least an 80%.
-Once the quiz has been passed, you will receive an email with your certificate that you can share on your personal LinkedIn or Twitter pages.
-If you have questions, please reach out to our L&D team at `learning@gitlab.com`.

 ## Daily Sync Escalation Process

 GitLab has a specific process to follow in crisis situations to ensure effective communications.
 Details can be found in the [internal handbook](https://internal-handbook.gitlab.io/handbook/company/crisis-process).